adr/ad-guidance-tool/README.md

 - macOS (Intel): `adg_mac_intel`
 - macOS (Apple Silicon): `adg_mac_arm`

-> For convenience, feel free to rename the downloaded file to adg (or adg.exe on Windows) so you can run it directly from the terminal.
+> For convenience, feel free to remove the suffix (e.g., `_win`) after you have downloaded the file.

 ### Building from source